-Bachelor of Education (Sec) & Bachelor of Music
+Bachelor Degree: Bachelor of Education (Secondary) & Bachelor of Music

 1. What attracted you to studying Arts & Social Sciences at UNSW?